IDR and PSLF Program Account Adjustment

-In April of 2022, the U.S. Department of Education (ED) announced several updates that will bring borrowers under income-driven repayment (IDR) plans, closer to forgiveness.
-These adjustments include conducting a one-time revision of IDR payment counters to address past inaccuracies (including automatically discharging loans for eligible borrowers).
-Eligible loans will need to apply for consolidation no later than May 1, 2023, to ensure they benefit from the one-time account adjustment.
+In April 2022, the Department of Education announced several updates that bring borrowers in income-driven repayment (IDR) plans closer to forgiveness.
+The changes include a one-time revision of IDR payment counters to correct past inaccuracies.
+Some eligible borrowers will even receive automatic loan discharges.
+Borrowers with eligible loans must apply for consolidation by May 1, 2023, to benefit from the one-time account adjustment.

 IDR Adjustment

-This one-time revision of IDR payments gives millions of borrowers credit for qualifying payments made towards loan forgiveness through income-driven repayment plans and under the Public Service Loan Forgiveness Program (PSLF).
-This revision will adjust borrowers’ accounts to give them credit toward forgiveness under the IDR program, no matter how much they paid, the repayment plan, loan type, or if they were behind on payments.
+This one-time revision gives millions of borrowers credit for qualifying payments under IDR and Public Service Loan Forgiveness (PSLF).
+The Department will adjust accounts for forgiveness, regardless of payment amount, plan, loan type, or missed payments.
 The changes will:

 - Give borrowers credit toward the income-driven repayment clock for all monthly payments — even if they weren’t in an IDR plan.